XaavianAli/COMP371Project/readme.txt

 IrrKlang sound library version 1.6.0 used for sound effects in game

+Assimp library used for 3D model importing

 The cube vao was based off the code provided for the labs of this class.
 The method for loading textures was also provided from the labs.

-Team 5:
+Team 4:
-Donovan, Julien, Ryan, Xaavian, David
+Donovan Upsdell, Julien Picard, Ryan Feher, Xaavian Ali, David Kim